ariessa/snipit/README.md

-# ✂️ snipIt
+# ✂️ Snipit

-snipIt is the ultimate tool for transforming those long, clunky URLs into short, snazzy links that are super easy to share. no more struggling with endless web addresses – just snip, snap, and share the url!
+Snipit (stylised as snipIt) is the ultimate tool for transforming those long, clunky URLs into short, snazzy links that are super easy to share. no more struggling with endless web addresses – just snip, snap, and share the url!

 <br />